monadsocial/Grants-Program/applications/Monad-Application.md

 # Mintbase Grant Proposal

-> This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
-Don't remove any of the mandatory parts presented in bold letters or as headlines.
-Blockquote sections starting with a `>` (such as this one) can be removed.
->
-> See the [Grants Program Process](https://github.com/Mintbase/Grants-Program/#pencil-process) on how to submit a proposal.

 - **Project Name:** Monad Mintbase NFT  Gated Ticketing, Creator & Fan Tools
 - **Team Name:** Monad.Social
 - **Payment Address:** monadsocial.near
 - **[Level](../README.md#level_slider-levels):** 2

-> ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful Mintbase grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview